Phase I and II Clinical Research Program Infrastructure Award

 3) Proceed with opening and continuing MIBG therapy for patients with neuroblastoma and pheochromocytoma.
 (MIBG is the name of the chemical used, meta-iodo-benzyl-guanidine.)

 New treatment agents are researched through local-investigator-initiated trials that have local, national, and/or pharmaceutical support.
-Developing these agents for use in patients combines the best in scientific development at the UMN, namely cellular therapies, immune-based therapies, and clinical trials expertise.
+Developing these agents for use in patients combines the best in scientific development at the UMN, namely cellular therapies, immune-based therapies, and clinical trial expertise.
 The Alex’s Lemonade Stand award allowed us to develop and expand the infrastructure for sustained support of these novel early phase trials in pediatric oncology.